How do I apply for financial aid?

 If the parent you spent the most time with is remarried, you would need to list the stepparent and their income on the FAFSA as well.

 Yes.
 If a student has been awarded financial aid and they have remaining aid left over after all their charges have been covered on their account, then they can use financial aid to buy books.
-About two weeks before each semester starts, students can use their leftover financial aid at the Lincoln Land Community College Bookstore.
+About two weeks before each semester starts, students can use their leftover financial aid at the LLCC Bookstore.

 My parents are refusing to give me their tax information to use for my FAFSA.
 Am I still able to get financial aid?